-If the administrator prefers, it is possible for the URL of the customer's console session to reflect their own domain name.
-The administrator can customize the displayed domain by selecting a different domain and uploading a new SSL certificate and private key.
+- Set up a SSL wild-card certificate and domain name resolution. - Set up SSL certificate for specific FQDN and configure load-balancer session to reflect their own domain name.
+You can customize the displayed domain by selecting the preferred domain and uploading a new SSL certificate and private key.
 The domain must run a DNS service that is capable of resolving queries for addresses of the form aaa-bbb-ccc-ddd.your.domain to an IPv4 IP address in the form aaa.bbb.ccc.ddd, for example, 202.8.44.1.
 To change the console proxy domain, SSL certificate, and private key: